MCarlomagno/kidd_video_player/README.md

 # kidd_video_player package

 ## Summary
-This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/).
-The main goal is to add a video player to a flutter application in the simplest and most customizable way possible.
+ The main goal if this project is to add a video player to a flutter application in the simplest and most customizable way as possible.
-Taking as input a source file or url the player loads the video and plays it.
+Taking as input a source file or url, the player loads the video and plays it.

 ## Installation

 ### Dependencies:
-To make it work you need to add [video_player](https://pub.dev/packages/video_player) package to your dependencies:
+In order to make it work you need to add [video_player](https://pub.dev/packages/video_player) package to your dependencies:

 ### Step 1